yulia-kh/tournament-brackets/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Description
+This project displays tournament brackets for 16 seeds.
+It retrieves teams from OpenDota Api based on the highest ELO score

 ## Assumptions

- - Api returns teams sorter by ELO score
+ - Api returns teams sorted by ELO score

 ## Notes